carloantonio-papaianni/bitnet-local-eval/README.md

 Full detail, with the numbers, in [results/RESULTS.md](results/RESULTS.md).

 **15 tokens per second on generation**, on a six-year-old Intel laptop with no GPU, and the model loads in under a second.
 Faster than most people read, and nowhere near enough for two people at once.
-That gap is the whole reason the hardware question is worth asking.
+That gap is the interesting open question.

 **My first conclusion was wrong, and the way it was wrong is the interesting part.** I ran everything greedy with no repetition penalty, for reproducibility.
 Every language collapsed into loops and it looked like a broken model.
 It was a broken harness: fixing the decoding took the repetition score in English from 0.60 to 0.04.
 Anyone publishing off that first run would have been describing their own sampler and calling it a model evaluation.